parcel-bundler/website/src/plugin-system/authoring-plugins.md

 If you do not specify this field, Parcel will output a warning:

 ```
-Warning: The plugin "parcel-transform-typescript" needs to specify a
+Warning: The plugin "parcel-transformer-typescript" needs to specify a
 `package.json#engines.parcel` field with the supported Parcel version range.
 ```